Belisarius: Strategies

 In Italy, to deal with a changing situation, he made multiple strategies inside the span of a year.
 Meanwhile, his opponent Vitiges had no coherent strategy after the failure of the siege of Rome.

 Belisarius tried to keep his strategic rear secure, besieging, for example, Auximus so he could safely move on Ravenna.
 When he saw fit, he sometimes did operate with a force in his strategic rear, like at the siege of Ariminum, or when he planned to move on Rome without having taken Naples.
 In the east, he understood that the Persian garrison of Nisibis would be afraid to give the battle a second time after being defeated in the open earlier.
 Here too, Belisarius operated with a force in his strategic rear.

 He wanted not to split his forces into two small contingents, like Gelimer had been forced to do at Ad Decimum, so when Narses proposed a plan to operate with a secure strategic rear, Belisarius refused it with the reason that he would divide his forces too much.

-In Belisarius' campaigns, Brogna sees the overarching theme of the strategic offensive then tactical defense followed by offense.
+In Belisarius' campaigns, Brogna sees the overarching theme of the strategic offensive then tactical defence followed by offence.
 This forced his enemy to attack strong defensive positions, like the walls of Rome, suffering horrendous losses.
 Belisarius could then finish off the enemy with the main strength of his force, his cavalry, which contained horse archers to which the Goths and Vandals had no effective response.
 Helmuth von Moltke the Elder would come up with the idea to use so-called offensive-defensive campaigns to defend Germany centuries later.
 In these he would also go on a strategic offensive, take up defensive positions on enemy supply lines, and have the larger Russian and French forces attack his strong position.
 In both cases, the purpose of this kind of strategy was to defeat larger enemy forces effectively.
 When using such tactics, the higher quality of Byzantine troops, compared to the "barbarians", was exploited to the fullest, as wave after wave of Goths, relying on brute force to win, was defeated.

 In his assessment of the commander, Hughes concludes that Belisarius' strategic abilities were unrivaled.